Many people approaching retirement feel a quiet pressure to “get it right.”

 Withdrawals may change.

-This reduces the need to “get everything right” upfront.
+This reduces the pressure to “get everything right” upfront.

 Risk Alignment